The Marketing OS for Family Law firms.

 Family Law leads are bimodal.
 Roughly a third sign inside 72 hours — served-with-papers, custody emergency, post-DV.
 The other two-thirds take 30 to 180 days, with most of the qualified retainers signing somewhere between day 60 and day 120 after first contact.
 The firm with the nurture engine catches both.
 The firm that single-touches catches neither cleanly.

-A potential client lands on your website on a Wednesday in March.
+A future buyer lands on your website on a Wednesday in March.
 They fill out the consultation form.
-They show up.
-They leave the consult and don't sign.
+They show up to the working session.
+They leave and don't sign.

 You think they went with another firm.
 They didn't — they decided they weren't ready yet.